appseconnect/docs/_posts/Connectors/Application Connectors/Dynamics Business Central/2021-01-04-generic-nav2013 R2-extension.md

 |PartType|Page|
 |PagePartID|Web Product Child Details|

-f) We have added our Extension page ‘AEC Application Item List’ (33064475) as a part type with the name ‘AEC Application Item List’.
+f) We have added our Extension page 'AEC Application Item List' (33064475) as a part type with the name 'AEC Application Item List'.
-SubPageLink field is ‘ItemNo’ and base page SubPageLink field is ‘No.’
+SubPageLink field is 'ItemNo' and base page SubPageLink field is 'No.'

 ![nav2013ext9](\staticfiles\connectors\media\application-connector\navextension\nav2013ext9.png)